 Ride a Camel in The Living Desert

-I had a field trip to the Living Desert for one of my classes in college where we explored the diverse vegetation, but I have not been back since then.
-Apparently they now offer Camel Rides & you can see mountain lions and giraffes.
-Sign me up!
+I had a field trip to the Living Desert for one of my classes in college where we explored the diverse vegetation.
+I had not been back since then but we made a point to go on Spring Break this year.
+They now offer Camel Rides & you can see mountain lions and feed giraffes.
+So fun.
 Best time to go is October- April.

 Dr. Seuss was my favorite childhood author, so I think it would be so wonderful to explore the trees that look like they belong in one of his books.
 Joshua Tree National Park is where the Mojave desert meets the Colorado desert and is a wonderland of rocks.
 40 miles east of Palm Springs.